copley/Pro_CSS_-_HTML_Design_Patterns/README.txt

-README FILE FOR THE SOURCE CODE
-Pro CSS and HTML Design Patterns

 The source code zip file contains all the source code in the book.
 You can unzip it to any directory.
 When unzipped, the source code is organized in folders by chapter and design pattern.
 There is a separate folder for each chapter.